alix-tz/phd/posts/007.md

 We created several batches of forms in order to test out the success (or failure) of our project.
 They don't always have the same size: Batch-01 contains 10 images whereas Batch-04 has 96 of them.
 Initially, we imagined leaving stacks of these forms in different spots, giving volunters the possibility to send us their form after they filled it.
 However, even if we dream big, it seemed safer to start with asking people around us.
 I've asked friends, colleagues, classmates, but also very random people to participate in this experiment -- maybe you, reader, also contributed!
 Overall, as far as I am concerned, this has been a lot of fun!

 As of Fall 2022, more than 135 people took part in the experiment and we collected more than 250 pages.
 Not everything was transcribed yet, but we were already able to publish 215 files in the [CREMMA-WIKIPEDIA](https://github.com/HTR-United/cremma-wikipedia) repository.
-It adds up to a total of 1~181 lines and 57~490 characters for contemporary handwritings in French.
+It adds up to a total of 1181 lines and 57490 characters for contemporary handwritings in French.

 On top of the images and the transcription, I proposed to add a series of metadata.
 They would allow potential users of the dataset to sort the files according to several criterias.
-They include the writing hand, the color of the ink or else the type of tool used to write (pencil / marker / ink pen / etc).
+They include the writing hand, the color of the ink or else the type of tool used to write (pencil/marker/ink pen/etc).

 We were already able to use part of this dataset since it was included in the train set of [Manu McFrench](https://zenodo.org/record/6657809#.Y1BEtEyZOuU), an HTR model for modern and contemporary French!

-I have lots of ideas of future usages and developments for this dataset so it will be back in other posts of this blog!
+I have lots of ideas for future usages and developments for this dataset so it will be back in other posts of this blog!

+[^1]: They can all be found via the [HTR-United catalog!](https://htr-united.github.io/catalog.html).